Trust4AI/MUSE/README.md

 ## Trust4AI Bias Generator Component based on the use of LLMs

-The Trust4AI bias generator component provides a generator of prompts for testing the bias of AI-enabled Search Engines using LLMs as sources of information.
+The bias generator component is designed to generate prompts/search strings for testing the bias of AI-enabled Search Engines using Large Language Models (LLMs) as sources of information.
 Integration options include a Docker image that launches a REST API with interactive documentation, simplifying its use and integration into various systems.
 This component is part of the [Trust4AI](https://trust4ai.github.io/trust4ai/) research project.

 ## Index